abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Type formation
 ---

-The type formation rule tells us the `List` (like `Maybe`) is a composite type.
+The type formation rule tells us that $List$ (like $Maybe$) is a composite type.

 $$
 \mathrm{List} :\ \mathrm{Type} \to \mathrm{Type} \\
 $$

-This means, that there is not one, but many  `List` types, such as `List Nat` `List Bool` etc (infinitely many, if you consider lists of lists (of lists)).
+This means, that there is not one, but many  $List$ types, such as $List[Nat]$ $List[Bool]$ etc (infinitely many, if you consider lists of lists (of lists)).
 Those are usually read as "List of natural numbers", "List of Booleans" etc.

 ![The `List Nat` and `List Bool` types without values --- A type-universe function, connecting `Bool` and `Nat` to `List Bool` and `List Nat` empty circles.](../06_type/list_type_empty.svg)

-Term introduction
+Term introduction: Nil
 ---

 Now, let's check the constructors.
 The first defines a static value, one for each list, representing the empty list.